Migrating to Newer Opto 22 Products

 The SNAP PAC System's PAC Project Professional Software Suite, SNAP PAC programmable automation controllers, and SNAP I/O offer all of this:

-- Control programming, HMI development and runtime, OPC communication, and two-way database connectivity
+- Control programming, HMI development and runtime, OPC communication, two-way database connectivity, and a software-based PAC for PC-based control

-- Powerful, compact Ethernet-based standalone and rack-mounted controllers
+- Powerful, compact Ethernet-based standalone and rack-mounted industrial programmable automation controllers (PACs)

 - Two Ethernet network interfaces on PACs and brains